I bought my FT-897D after having been dormant on the amateur radio scene for around 12 years. Oh how things have moved on!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-897D.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Yaesu FT-897D.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-897D might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-897D is around: